etbassler/enyagram/README.md

 # Enyagram React Quiz

-## Note: Recently added react-router-dom which broke github-pages instance of this quiz.
+## Note: Recently added react-router-dom which broke gh-pages instance of this quiz.
 Will fix soon.

 Adapted from [react-multi-choice-quiz](https://github.com/mitchgavan/react-multi-choice-quiz)